Classical shock profile

 Shock loads resistance tests can be used to estimate sample product quality as well as its structural strength.
 The tests are performed by exposing the sample to single or multiple shocks with pre-set duration and peak velocity.
-Below you can see shock pulses shapes produced by the Software VCS-Classical shock as well as the parameters set in the course of program setting.
+Below you can see shock pulses shapes produced by the Software Shaker controller-Classical shock as well as the parameters set in the course of program setting.

 Setting tests profile

-in VCS-Classical shock Program
+in Shaker controller-Classical shock Program

 - Duration of the shock (ms) —duration of the pulse, T.